Resources in the Kautz Family YMCA Archives

 - Harlem Branch (135th Street) Records, 1910-1989 These records include substantial material on the Black Achievers program, brought to the Harlem Branch by Leo Marsh in 1971. »See the finding aid for more information on these records

-- Butler Street [Atlanta] YMCA Records, 1972-1999 Board of directors, committee, administrative, program, and other records, dating primarily from the early 1980s through the late 1990s.
-The collection includes an extensive collection of video tapes, most of which document activities of the association's Hungry Club Forum. »Contact the Archives for more information
+- Butler Street [Atlanta] YMCA Records, 1975-2012 Board of directors, committee, administrative, program, and other records, dating primarily from the early 1980s through the late 1990s.
+The collection also includes an extensive collection of video tapes, most of which document activities of the association's Hungry Club Forum. »See the finding aid for more information on these records

 - Student Work Records, 1879-1975.
 Records of the national department responsible for coordinating work with students include records documenting the YMCAs established at historically black colleges and universities. »See the finding aid for more information on these records